How to Become a Police Officer in Montana

 - A written exam measuring skills in arithmetic, reading comprehension, grammar, and writing administered by the MTLETC

-Future officers who meet the requirements and satisfactorily pass the initial application phase will complete the Montana POST program at an accredited police training academy.
+Future officers who meet the requirements and satisfactorily pass the initial application phase will complete the Montana POST training program at an accredited police training academy.

 Montana Trooper or Highway Patrol Requirements

 The Montana Highway Patrol (MHP) has a roster of over 240 troopers.2 These men and women are responsible for patrolling the state’s highways and providing assistance to other law enforcement agencies as requested.
 In an average year, the Montana Highway Patrol drives over 5.5 million miles in performing its mission.2 To become a Montana state trooper, candidates must meet the minimum state standards for becoming a public safety officer and: